FJsRepo/InfML-HDD/README.md

 }
 ```

 In **Singapore Maritime dataset** there are 30 infrared videos with ground truth labels.
 To facilitate unified detection, we also extracted all frames and resize them from 1920 $\times$ 1080 to 384 $\times$ 288 pixels.
 The total frames are 13162.
-Besides, although Singapore Maritime dataset contains the ground truth labels of these infrared videos, we relabeled all frames and called these frames Singapore Near-infra Red On-Shore dataset (**Singapore-NIR**).
+Besides, although the Singapore Maritime dataset contains the ground truth labels of these infrared videos, we relabeled all frames and called these frames the Singapore Near-infra Red On-Shore dataset (**Singapore-NIR**).
 Download **Singapore-NIR** [here](https://drive.google.com/file/d/1JJy5PNlQ6KU2PcrXt-03XIT4IQyDUhBE/view?usp=sharing), trained models [here](https://drive.google.com/file/d/1xNr66W24Y5o216_t6ZmE89V_6DxVMe4u/view?usp=sharing).

 If you use **Singapore-NIR** dataset, you can refer to the following article.